sschumach/XRTSCalib/README.md

-# Calibration Helper Application
+# Calibration Helper

-This is a PyQt5-based GUI tool for spectral data calibration of spectrometers.
+This is a simple GUI tool for spectral data calibration of spectrometers.
 The application allows users to load, visualize, and calibrate spectral data.

 ## Installation